-What Is a Vegan?
+What Is Vegan?

+A vegan is a person who does not eat any food that came from an animal.
 This includes meat, of course, but it also includes eggs, dairy products, and some other animal byproducts as well.
-So, to clarify, vegans do not eat any kind of meat (beef, chicken, fish, shrimp, hamburgers, etc.), any kind of dairy products (milk, cheese, butter, ice cream, etc.), or any foods containing these products, such as pepperoni pizza, plain cheese pizza, omelets, egg salad, etc. Keep in mind that this is different than a vegetarian, which is someone who avoids all animal meats, but will usually consume eggs and dairy products.
+So, to be more specific, vegans do not eat beef, chicken, fish, shellfish, or pork.
+Also eliminated from their diet is any kind of dairy product including milk, cheese, butter, ice cream, and yogurt.
+And because eggs come from chickens, they are forbidden as well.
+So any foods containing these products—from pizza to smoothies to cookies to omelets—are not part of a vegan diet.
+Keep in mind that a vegan is different than a vegetarian, who is someone who avoids all animal meats, but will usually consume eggs and dairy products.

-The word vegan is also used as an adjective to describe foods which are free from animal products and made entirely from plants, such as fruits, vegetables, beans, lentils, whole grains, and nuts and anything made from these foods, such as hummus, tofu, and meat substitutes.
+The word vegan is also used as an adjective to describe foods which are free from animal products and made entirely from plants, such as fruits, vegetables, beans, lentils, whole grains, and nuts, and anything made from these foods, such as hummus, tofu, and meat substitutes.

 What Is Butter?

 We spread it on toast, melt it in a frying pan, and cream it with sugar, but have we really thought about what makes up butter?
 Butter is actually made from cream, the higher-fat part of milk, which, as we know, comes from a cow.
 Traditionally, the definition of butter is very simple, and theoretically, butter contains little else other than the cream.
 But nowadays there are dozens of different products labeled "butter" on the grocery store shelves, from nut butter to fruit butter to almost anything that spreads like butter.

 So since butter comes from cream, which comes from a cow, and vegans do not eat any products that come from animals, it is clear that butter is not vegan and should be avoided by anyone eating a vegan diet.

 What Is Margarine?